MIFUNEKINSKi/AuteurFlix/README.md

 ![AuteurFlix](/app/assets/images/auteurflix_logo.png)
 ___
 ![AuteurFlix](/app/assets/images/readme/AuteurFLix.png)
 AuteurFlix is a fully-functioning clone of Netflix, consisting entirely of sleep- and dream-themed movie trailers.
-It was created in just two weeks using the following:
+It was created using the following:

 * Backend: Rails
 * Database: PostrgreSQL